cakesolutions/scala-kafka-client/README.md

 val consumer = KafkaConsumer(conf)
 ```

-## Scala Kafka Client - Akka
+## Scala Kafka Client - Asyc
-The Akka module provides a Consumer Actor that can be convenient when developing applications with Akka.
+The scala-kafka-client-akka module provides an asynchronous and non-blocking Kafka Consumer built using Akka, that
+can be useful when developing [Reactive](http://www.reactivemanifesto.org/) applications or when high throughput and scalability are required.

-## Resolve
+### Resolve

     // Latest release:
     libraryDependencies += "net.cakesolutions" %% "scala-kafka-client-akka" % "0.5.0"

-### Asynchronous and Non Blocking Kafka Consumer
+### Motivation
 This module provides a configurable KafkaConsumerActor which utilises Akka to provide an asynchronous and non-blocking Kafka consumer,
 which is often desirable when building highly scalable and reactive applications with a Scala stack.